The best Snickerdoodle Cookies are soft, chewy, and moist! Ditch the crumbly store-bought ones and make them homemade in less than 30 minutes.

 - Preheat oven to 375 degrees F.

-- In a separate bowl, mix the 4 tablespoons granulated sugar and the cinnamon.
+- Cinnamon sugar: In a separate bowl, mix the 4 tablespoons granulated sugar and the cinnamon.
 Roll balls of dough in mixture.
 Place dough about 2 inches apart on a parchment lined baking sheet.

-- Bake 8 to 9 minutes (don't over bake!)
-Remove immediately (and carefully, with a good spatula!) from baking sheets onto a cooling rack to cool completely.
+- Bake 8 to 10 minutes (don't over bake!).
+Allow to cool for a few minutes on the baking sheet before remove to a cooling rack to cool completely.

 Notes